 1 teaspoon salt

 1 tablespoon curry powder (see note 2 below)

 1/2 cup milk

-2. You can use any spice mixture you like, including but not limited to the ones stated (I particularly like those in this recipe).
-If you don’t have either on hand, you can grind your own by using: 1/2 teaspoon coriander seeds, 1/2 teaspoon cumin seed, 1/4 teaspoon red pepper flakes, 3 or 4 cardamom pods, 1/2 teaspoon mustard seeds, and 3 or 4 cloves.
+2. Instead of a pre-mixed curry powder, you can use the following combination to grind your own: 1/2 teaspoon coriander seeds, 1/2 teaspoon cumin seed, 1/4 teaspoon red pepper flakes, 3 or 4 cardamom pods, 1/2 teaspoon mustard seeds.
 In a small pan over medium heat, toast the above ingredients for about 3 minutes, or until fragrant, shaking the pan often.
 Do not let get over-brown.
-Cool slightly, and grind with a coffee grinder, or in a mortar and pestle.
+Cool slightly, and grind with a mortar and pestle, or in a coffee grinder.
 In the same pan over medium heat, toast 2 teaspoons ground turmeric and 1/4 teaspoon paprika for about 2 minutes or until a bit darker in color and very fragrant, shaking the pan often.
 Combine with the other ground spices, and use as directed.
-You can use all pre-ground spices, but the flavors are far better if you grind them yourself.

 3. Did I mention that it’s important to use a nonstick pan?
 Use a nonstick pan.
 Cast iron is best.